 Some people still ask why I'm not on Facebook (845 million users) or Linkedin (150 million users) or Twitter (over 300 million users).
 My one-word answer is usually, "Privacy."
 Maybe that's too simple but I do believe that our individual privacy rights are not a matter of the slightest concern of Facebook, Linkedin, Twitter or any other current social media network.
 And that goes double for Google who has recently merged all their various information gathering products under one privacy umbrella.

-It doesn't stop.
-This month Facebook gave its users, almost a billion of them, around a week to digest proposed changes that include among other things the renaming of the Privacy Policy to the Data Use Policy
+other things the renaming of the Privacy Policy to the Data Use Policy

 It makes more sense when you remember that social networks - all of them - are in the business of gathering and selling your private information to others - small businesses, large corporations, governments or just about anyone with the right price of admission.
 They're not giving you anything for free.
 You have to agree to give them something they value very highly - your own privacy - in exchange for the so-called services they provide.